danalber/danalber.github.io/index.md

 **I am a second-year medical student and Vilcek merit scholar at the NYU Grossman School of Medicine.**

 My research involves the application of artificial intelligence to medicine.
 I am a member of the [Orringer lab](https://twitter.com/danorringermd) and the [OLAB](https://www.nyuolab.org/).
-I want to drive the implementation of AI in clinical practice and contribute towards related policy and regulatory challenges.
+I want to drive the implementation of AI in clinical practice and solve the related policy and regulatory challenges.

 Previously, I was a 4-year varsity swimmer at Brown.
 I graduated in 2022 with honors in applied mathematics-biology after completing a [thesis](./assets/alber_thesis_final.pdf) in statistical neuroscience under the direction of [Wilson Truccolo](https://www.truccololab.com/).